What are the different communication types?

-If a communication is sent to a Global Audience, it will be sent immediately, and usually reach the fan within a few seconds.
+If a communication is sent to All Mobile Users, it will usually reach the fan within a few seconds.

 This is a segment of your fanbase that you create through the Audience builder.
 Common audiences include: in-venue, out-of-venue, season ticket members, new app users, etc. Utilizing a targeted audience will only send to the specific fans within that audience.

 If a communication is sent to a Targeted Audience, it can take up to 15 minutes for the communication to be sent depending on the size and attributes of the audience.